WeirdConstructor/HexoSynth/README.md

 If you want to do chat, feel free to join the RustAudio Discord / Community
 here: https://rust.audio/

-### What is different in the HexoSynth 2022 Version?
+### Rough Code Structure

-The new branch 'hexosynth\_2022' moves all GUI logic to the scripting language [WLambda](http://wlambda.m8geil.de/), which is an easily embeddable scripting language for Rust.
+HexoSynth leaves all GUI logic to the scripting language [WLambda](http://wlambda.m8geil.de/), which is an easily embeddable scripting language for Rust.
 All higher level functionality will be realised in WLambda.
 As well as the test suite for the GUI.

 The Rust code contains all the low level functionality, such as the DSP code, the hexagonal grid data structure and the implementation of all the GUI